The Best Restaurants Near St Pancras International, King’s Cross

 Address: Euston House, 40 Doric Way, London NW1 1LH

-Another walk-in only Kings Cross restaurant with a cult following that’s richly deserved is Dim Sum & Duck.
+Another walk-in only restaurant close to St Pancras International, with a cult following that’s richly deserved, is Dim Sum & Duck.
 The clue’s in the name here; this pint-sized powerhouse specialises in Cantonese cuisine and, more specifically, dim sum.
 And duck…

 Picture this: a Wednesday evening, the sun casting tangerine and lilac hues down King’s Cross Road, and you, seated outside this tiny BYOB Cantonese restaurant, about to indulge in some of the finest dim sum in town.